EmanTemplar/Image-Clear-Discord-Bot/README.md

 ## Commands:
 The symbol for all commands is "$"

-- "&start" will start the loop, clearing all images/links/embeds/attachments every 10 minutes (or specified amount of time)
+- "$start" will start the loop, clearing all images/links/embeds/attachments every 10 minutes (or specified amount of time)
 - "$stop" will stop the loop